Field-Robotics-Lab/glider_hybrid_whoi/README.md

     1. **Directly on Host**
          1. [Install environment and dependent repositories](https://github.com/Field-Robotics-Lab/dave/wiki/Install-Directly-on-Host) : Instructions to install ROS Noetic, Gazebo 11, UUV Simulator and DAVE directly on your host machine.
             ```diff
-            - When cloning the dave repo, bathymetry_plugin_whoi branch of the dave repo fork
+            - When cloning the dave repo, bathymetry_plugin_whoi branch from the fork of the dave repo
             git clone https://github.com/woensug-choi/dave.git
             git checkout bathymetry_plugin_whoi
             ```